 3) Just over half the U.S. population owns stocks, and a significant amount is owned by the wealthiest individuals.

-4) Lastly, stock prices on Wall Street reflect investor confidence in the future.
-Things like spending and employment on Main Street are indicators of the current economic climate.
+4) Lastly, stock prices on Wall Street reflect investor confidence in the

 The stock market might reflect changes in the economy and vice versa, but the state of one doesn’t necessarily paint the full picture of the other.